A successful search begins with utilizing all of the resources provided by the Hameetman Career Center.

 Internship Courses INT 100 & INT 200

-Occidental College students can earn up to four academic credits/units for completing a fall, spring, or summer internship.
+Occidental College students can earn academic credits/units for completing a fall, spring, or summer internship.
 Completion of an internship is also noted on your academic transcript.

 Designed specifically for students, Handshake partners with schools and employers to offer the best opportunities.
 Use your Oxy email to activate your account to view guides and tips created by Hameetman Career Center advisors.
 Oxy account required.

 Search, select, and store job postings from a wide variety of job listings and employers.
 Access information about Oxy Alumni, companies, and organizations.
 Oxy account required.

 Vault provides industry guides with in-depth intelligence on what it’s really like to work within an industry, company, or profession.
 Oxy account required.

 Big Interview is an interview prep system where students get hands-on practice with mock interviews tailored to their specific industry, job, and experience level.
 Oxy account required.